 \section{LIMITATIONS}

-Our study focuses exclusively on robotaxi use in China, which may limit the generalizability of our findings to other cultural contexts.
-Future research could examine and compare user perspectives across cultures to clarify how cultural factors shape users' perceptions and usage behaviors.
-In addition, all interview participants were young adults (approximately 20–30 years old).
-In addition, our interviewees were all young adults (i.e., approximately 20–30 years old) with relatively high educational levels (i.e., mainly bachelor's degree).
+Our study focused exclusively on robotaxi use in China, which might limit the generalizability of our findings to other cultural contexts.
+Future research could examine and compare user perspectives across cultures to clarify how cultural factors shape users' perceptions and usage behaviors in robotaxi systems.
+In addition, our interviewees were all young adults (i.e., approximately 20–30 years old) with relatively high educational levels (i.e., mainly bachelor's degrees).
 This sampling profile may underrepresent the needs and concerns of other demographic groups.
 Finally, the proposed user-driven design framework was developed from 18 interviews together with our researchers’ autoethnographic insights.
 As such, it should be viewed as an initial, user-centered set of design priorities rather than a comprehensive, all-encompassing framework.
 Future work with larger and more diverse samples and iterative validation in real-world deployments could further refine, extend, and systematize the framework.